-- Select the campaign type in your DSP dashboard: banner, native, or video.
+Select the campaign type in your DSP dashboard: banner, native, or video.

-- Fill in the basic campaign settings and proceed to the targeting section.
+Fill in the basic campaign settings and proceed to the targeting section.

-Now select the targeting options according to which you want your campaign to be served.
-As you can see in the picture, you can select from diverse targeting options starting from demographic ones (age range), and end with technical characteristics (browser, device type, connection, OS, etc).
+Now select the targeting feature according to which you want your campaign to be served.
+As you can see in the picture, you can select from diverse targeting choices starting from demographic ones (age range), and end with technical characteristics (browser, device type, connection, OS, etc).

 Later when you proceed to the filter lists you can also decide where you don’t want your ads to appear.
 There are whitelists that define desirable sites for ad placement (ads will be served only on those sites) and blacklists that exclude certain domains or apps from targeting.